MobileROS/MobileROS/details.md

 ### Closed-Loop Feedback Mechanism

-WirelessROS implements multi-level closed-loop feedback mechanisms, ensuring the system can dynamically respond to changes:
+MobileROS implements multi-level closed-loop feedback mechanisms, ensuring the system can dynamically respond to changes:

 1. **Physical Layer Feedback**: Wireless physical layer parameter changes are captured through the Radio Information Engine, converted to channel state updates, and propagated to other components.
 This near-real-time physical layer feedback allows the system to quickly adapt to wireless environment changes.